-First we got the news due to low ticket sales Winterail would be moving to Corvallis, Oregon in 2016.
-I took this news and decided to make this final Stockton Winterail Trip really special.
-I contacted Dell Osso Farms who would run a train for me Friday afternoon.
-I made the rest of the plans and decided to do Conductor Larry's Loose Caboose Boat Trip to end of final Winterail event.
-Robin Bowers decided to go and after making hotel reservation and with a plan we waited for the day of the trip to arrive.
-That morning at 11:30 AM at work I got the most sad phone call of my life from Chris Parker.Ken Ruben Death March 12, 2015
+First I received the news that due to low ticket sales, Winterail would be moving to Corvallis, Oregon starting in 2016.
+In addition, Vic Neves and his wife, Annie, who are the organizers of the event, moved to Albany, Oregon.
+I took this news and decided to make this final Stockton Winterail trip really special.
+I contacted Dell Osso Farms who would run a train for me Friday afternoon then made the rest of the plans and decided to do Conductor Larry's Loose Caboose boat trip to end the final Winterail event.
+Robin Bowers decided to go and after making hotel reservations, and with a plan, we waited for the day of the trip to arrive.
+That morning at 11:30 AM at work I received the most sad phone call of my life from Chris Parker.Ken Ruben Death March 12, 2015

 Ken Ruben had had a stroke back on December 30, 2014 and died the morning on March 12th at 10:30 AM.
-Chris Parker had found him about 54 hours after he had a major stroke.
+Chris Parker had found him about 54 hours after his major stroke.
 Chris went beyond the call of duty and even cleaned his apartment for him.
-I knew Ken all the way to the San Diegan Club that the late Richard Hamilton started.
-He became the official caller of Lets Talk Trains and I always looked forward to hearing what he had to say.
-He was also a member of the Fullerton Train Travel Group and joined us at most meetings and on many trips.
-He came to La Plata with us all for the moving of Trainweb.com to that unique small town in America.
+I knew Ken all the way back to the San Diegan Club that the late Richard Hamilton started.
+He became the official caller of Let's Talk Trains and I always looked forward to hearing his report.
+He was also a member of the Fullerton Train Travel Meetup Group and joined us at most meetings and on many trips.
+He came to La Plata, Missouri with us all for the moving of Trainweb.com to that unique small town in America.
 He went to Winterail with me in 2006.
 Ken was always a character and the world will be short of one very interesting person.
 I asked Chris if he were still on for Winterail and he said "Yes".The Trip starts on March 12, 2015

-Robin Bowers who was making his first Winterail trip with us met me at my house and we loaded the Ford Focus rental car then drove up to Los Angeles through the bumper to bumper traffic through the construction zone on Interstate 5.
+Robin Bowers, who was making his first Winterail trip with us, met me at my house and we loaded the Ford Focus rental car then drove up to Los Angeles in bumper-to-bumper traffic through the construction zone on Interstate 5.
 We pulled into the Denny's parking lot and soon Chris Parker joined us.
-After he dropped off his bags, he parked at Los Angeles Union Station and we picked him up and we official left Los Angeles taking Interstate 5 and CA Highway 14to Santa Clarita to get Chris Parker signature to be able to drive the rental car.
-We drove Interstate 5 to CA Highway 43 and made our first stop to change drivers.
+After he dropped off his bags, he parked at Los Angeles Union Station and we picked him up and officially left Los Angeles, taking Interstate 5 and CA Highway 14 to Santa Clarita to get Chris Parker's signature so he was able to drive the rental car.
+We then drove Interstate 5 to CA Highway 43 and made our first stop to change drivers.

-The Red Wagon Cafe south of Shafter was our first stop of the trip on CA Highway 43.
-We made it north of Shafter before we spotted our first train on this trip.
+The Red Wagon Cafe, former Pacific Electric car 466, south of Shafter was our first stop of the trip on CA Highway 43.
+We made it north of Shafter before spotting our first train on this trip.

 San Joaquin train 717 at the station stop in Wasco.
-I noticed that all the cars had names given to them.
-I shot the consist.
+I noticed that all the cars had names given to them and photographed the consist.

-Amtrak Cabbage Car 90229 brought up the rear makers.
+Amtrak Cabbage Car 90229, rebuilt from Amtrak F40 229, built by Electro-Motive Division in 1976, brought up the rear makers.
 We headed north on CA Highway 43 and made our next stop at an interesting rail location from the past.

-The old packing house once shipped out things by rail in days long gone.
+The old packing house once shipped out goods by rail in days long gone.

 Interesting old track and switch stand used here in the past.
 From here we went north but had to double back to Garces Highway when we spotted another train.